VamsiKrishna04/fullstack-nanodegree-linux-server-configuration/README.md

 Enter these addresses also into the Google Developers Console -> API Manager -> Credentials, in the web client under "Authorized JavaScript origins".
 ## Update the Facebook OAuth client secrets file
 Find any reference to fb_client_secret.json and replace it with its full path name.
 Also change the website URL in the Facebook developers website, on the Settings page, the Site URL needs to read `http://ec2-35-157-67-119.eu-central-1.compute.amazonaws.com`.
 Then in the Products, Facebook Login, "Settings" tab, in the "Valid OAuth Redirect URIs", add `http://ec2-35-157-67-119.eu-central-1.compute.amazonaws.com` and `http://35.157.67.119`.
 Save these changes.
-#### Create your database
+## Create your database
 ```
 python database_create.py
 python lotsofgenres.py
 ```
 ## Create and update catalog.wsgi file for the installation
-Create catalog.wsgi file in the outmost catalog folder and type in the following
+Create catalog.wsgi file in the outmost catalog folder and type in the following:
 ```
 #!/usr/bin/python
 import sys